 As well as world-famous landmarks like the Tyne Bridge, there is an ever-increasing number of cultural venues like the Sage Gateshead, many of which have daytime activities to enjoy to complement their internationally acclaimed evening entertainments.

 7. Go Natural

 The region has some superb dog walks in Newcastle through woodlands and green spaces, many of them reclaimed from the area’s industrial past.
 Take pooch for a short drive to discover the Great North Forest, based just south of the River Tyne.
 Head west for 45 minutes and you’ll discover the North Pennines, something of a hidden gem in the UK’s network of hill walks and nature trails.

 Looking at Visiting the Area

 If our dog-friendly places in Newcastle has whet your appetite then why not book a long weekend or mini-break in the city.
 There are plenty of options when it comes to doggie accommodation in Newcastle so why wait?

-After a day of exploring there’s nothing better than coming back somewhere, you can kick your shoes off and relax with either Newcastle hot tub cottages for pets or Newcastle dog friendly cottages offer the opportunity to do just that.
+After a day of exploring there’s nothing better than coming back somewhere, you can kick your shoes off and relax with either Newcastle hot tub cottages for pets or Newcastle dog friendly cottages that both offer the opportunity to do just that.

 Further afield and a more rural option there are dog friendly lodges in Newcastle and across the surrounding area if peace and quiet is your thing.